 By contrast, events such as the COVID-19 pandemic, the immediate impact of Brexit and the war in Ukraine were foreseen by commentators and experts and are therefore often referred to as Grey Swans rather than Black Swans.
 They raise a wide variety of issues, often with conflicting severity for stakeholders of a business.

-This article focusses on the impact of Grey Swan events on businesses and the issues their directors might face.
+This article focuses on the impact of Grey Swan events on businesses and the issues their directors might face.
 Most of these issues will ordinarily be faced by directors during a ‘business as usual’ period.
-The difference is that, depending on the type of shock, the severity and timing of these issues might be worse, and everything might occur all at once or more frequently than anticipated.
-In these circumstances business as usual will shift to a stressed position and might turn into a fully distressed situation.
+The difference is that, depending on the type of shock, the severity and timing of these issues might be worse, and everything might occur all at once or more frequently than anticipated with a Grey Swan event.
+In these circumstances, business as usual will shift to a stressed position and might turn into a fully distressed situation.

 What issues will directors be facing from Grey Swans (and myriad other issues) and what should they be doing about it?
 We’ve highlighted below some thoughts on the key issues that will likely arise from Grey Swans.

 Liquidity, funding needs and managing cash including potential creditor negotiations